EmmanuelMr18/Proin-CV-assistant/README.md

  case 'YOUR_TEMPLATE_NAME':
             return <YOUR_TEMPLATE_NAME />;
 ```

-We recomend you to develop you templates with css grid and ussing the BEM metodology
+**We recomend you to develop you templates ussing CSS grid and BEM metodology**